 - Measures: Post-season play

-- Formula: Fixed bonus system based on Stanley Cups calibrated to Era
+- Fixed bonus system calibrated to Era based on Stanley Cups;

 B. International